 - others around us understand and support us in this process

-- us acknowledge that we need help, love, and support, and that it is OK to ask for it
+- we acknowledge that we need help, love, and support and that it is OK to ask for it

-- you take a step further towards recovery
+- you take a step further toward recovery

 Speaking up can be scary because it makes the eating disorder feel real.

-But speaking up also proves to ourselves we do have the strength and courage within ourselves to recover.
+But opening up also proves to ourselves we do have the strength and courage within ourselves to recover.

 I personally will keep sharing over and over, speaking my truth.
-With to hopes to inspire people who feel the same and to encourage them to share theirs as well.
+With hopes to inspire people who feel the same and to encourage them to share theirs as well.
 Because together we are stronger.
 And because people around want to help.
-Most of all, because love, kindness and compassion were keys for me to recover.
+Most of all, love, kindness, and compassion were keys for me to recover.